 Configurable and consistent form validation.
 This is the same library that ships with the CGI::Ex Perl module.

-Basic Bar Graphs.
+Basic Line Graphs.

 HTML canvas based screen saver (well actually just the canvas).